iudexai/iudex-python/README.md

 2. [Install Poetry](https://python-poetry.org/docs/#installation) on your system if you haven't already.
 3. Run `poetry install` to install dependencies and the project as editable.
 4. Run scripts or tests with `poetry run` or `poetry run pytest -s`.
 Alternatively start a nested shell and load the venv with `poetry shell`.
+5. Run `python3 -m venv venv` and `source venv/bin/activate` to set up the environment.